MatthiasRossbach/awesome/design.md

 * [Material Design Icons](https://fonts.google.com/icons) - Large Collection of Free Icons
 * [Font Awesome](https://fontawesome.com/) - Large Collection of Free Icons
-* [Icomoon](https://icomoon.io/app/#/select) - Recombine icons from different sets into a custom icon font (Attention: You have to Respect each Icon Set's License)
+* [Icomoon](https://icomoon.io/app/#/select) - Recombine Icons from Different Sets into a Custom Icon Font (Attention: You have to Respect each Icon Set's License)
-* [Fontello](https://fontello.com/) - Recombine icons from different sets into a custom icon font (Attention: You have to Respect each Icon Set's License)
+* [Fontello](https://fontello.com/) - Recombine Icons from Different Sets into a Custom Icon Font (Attention: You have to Respect each Icon Set's License)

 ## Images